 We LOVE kids!
-We have childcare for those 5 and under in the nursery (at the back of the chapel), we have “kid kits” available to help keep the little ones busy, and there is a special “children’s message” by the pastor during the worship service.
+We have a parent supervised child [5 and under] play space (at the back of the chapel), we have “kid kits” available to help keep the little ones busy, and there is a special “children’s message” by the pastor during the worship service.

 What is your practice with Communion?

 Communion is celebrated every Sunday.
 If you have never celebrated this with us, we invite you to speak with the pastor or email him at firstname.lastname@example.org or phone him at 760.433.9250.
 We practice “First Communion” for children 10 and/or in the fifth grade with special classes of preparation.
 We welcome those who are baptized, who are repentant, and who believe that Christ is truly, really present in the bread and wine.
 Young children and those seeking a blessing instead are welcome to come forward, arms crossed.
 We use wine, but we have some white grape juice also available for those who should avoid wine.

 Yes.
 There are no steps whatsoever on our property; we have compliant restrooms.

 No. Guests are not expected to contribute to the offering (although you are welcome to do so).
 Our ministries are supported by our members.
 Money is not a common topic, although we do have one or two Sundays when that is the focus.
 All contributions are anonymous.

 Is there a “fellowship” time after the service?

 Yes.
 We have a nice patio at the entrance and we gather there after our services for complimentary coffee and refreshments.
 Many stay for some time, getting to know each other and enjoying each other’s company.
 We are a close, friendly, caring family.
 Guests are encouraged to stay for this fellowship time after the service.